 “As we traveled from city to city on tour, I really developed a taste for craft beer and took it upon myself to find the best local beer spots in the cities of our next shows.
 The rest of the group and I would seek out these local breweries, pull up, have some drinks and promote the show,” said Melvin Adams Jr., better known as Nappy Roots member, Fish Scales.

+“Eventually by doing that, we learned enough about craft beer to start brewing in Scales’ garage, which ultimately led to not only the creation of Atlantucky, but also additional craft partnerships.
 And with several staple brews and partnerships under their belt, the group has made their mark in the craft brewing world, earning recognition as one of the most notable Black craft beer brewers in the South.
 But awards and notoriety aren’t what the both hip-hop and beer trailblazers are after.
 Nappy Roots wants to help bring brewing to black communities and contribute to a pathway for minority brewery growth.

 “We are happy to be part of the community and bring awareness to not just craft brewing, but minority craft brewing.
 There was a statistic that came out late last year saying just 1% of all breweries in the US are black-owned, which is crazy when you think about it because there are a lot of black brewers that make great beer.
 There’s a need to make craft beer not just accessible, but relatable to the black community and that’s something we hope to continue to contribute toward,” said Scales.